mono/website/community/contributing/test-suite.md

 [**mcs/class/doc/TemplateTest.cs**](https://github.com/mono/mono/blob/master/mcs/class/doc/TemplateTest.cs)

-Save a copy of this file in the appropriate test subdirecty (see below), and replace all the {text} markers with appropriate code.
+Save a copy of this file in the appropriate test sub-directory (see below), and replace all the {text} markers with appropriate code.
 Comments in the template are there to guide you.
 You should also look at existing tests to see how other people have written them.
 [StringTest.cs](https://github.com/mono/mono/blob/master/mcs/class/corlib/Test/System/StringTest.cs) is a good example that might help you get started.

 The directory that will contain your new file depends on the assembly/namespace of the class for which you are creating the tests.
 Under mcs/class there is a directory for each assembly.
 In each assembly there is a Test directory, e.g. mcs/class/corlib/Test.
 In the Test directory there are sub-directories for each namespace in the assembly, e.g. mcs/class/corlib/Test/Sytem.
 Put your new test file in the appropriate sub-directory under Test for the class you are testing.